 If a vendor is compromised in a cyberattack, the cybercriminals could gain access to this sensitive data and launch a ransomware attack against your organization.
 Your business could also suffer a regulatory fine for poor vendor management practices.

-Vendor due diligence helps organizations establish a confident third-party cybersecurity program and healthy vendor relationships.
+Vendor due diligence helps organizations establish a confident third-party risk management program and healthy vendor relationships.

 Third-party vendor breaches occur more often than you might think.
 Here are some eye-opening stats.